[Moderate revision–posted 5/25/23 (replaces 12/19/18 edition)]

-REVIEW: This Operating Policy/Procedure (OP) will be reviewed in October of odd-numbered years by the Dean of the Graduate School with substantive revisions forwarded to the Vice Provost for Academic Innovation and Student Success and the Provost and Senior Vice President (PSVP).
+REVIEW: This Operating Policy/Procedure (OP) will be reviewed in October of even-numbered years by the Dean of the Graduate School with substantive revisions forwarded to the Vice Provost for Academic Innovation and Student Success and the Provost and Senior Vice President (PSVP).

 1. This policy applies to specific grievances arising from matters affecting students' academic standing and performance, other than admission to the Graduate School (see OP 64.01, Admission to the Graduate School) and academic dishonesty (see the Code of Student Conduct).
 Such matters include, but are not limited to, disputes concerning comprehensive and qualifying examinations, theses and dissertations, academic probation and suspension, publications, and graduate assistantships.
 Appeals, other than probation and suspension, may be made only when alleged prejudice or arbitrary or capricious action is involved.
 Appeals of course grades are made through the dean of the college in which the course is offered and, therefore, are excluded from consideration in this OP.